pivotal/docs-tap/scst-scan/scan-types.hbs.md

 # Scan Types for Supply Chain Security Tools - Scan

 This topic tells you what scan types you can use with SCST - Scan.
-The out-of-box test and scan supply chain supports the Source and Image scan types.
+The out-of-box test and scan supply chain supports the Source and container image scan types.

 ## <a id="source-scan"></a> Source Scan